 1933 – The USWLA holds its first national tournament in Greenwich, Conn.

 1937 – Robert Pool introduces the first double-walled wooden stick, an early prototype for today’s plastic sticks.

 1947 – The men’s field game positions change from goalkeeper, point, cover point, first defense, second defense, center, second attack, first attack, and in-home to goalkeeper, attack, midfield, and defense.

 1959 – The Lacrosse Foundation is incorporated as the sport’s national development center and archive.

 1967 – Coach Willis Bilderback of Navy wins his eighth consecutive intercollegiate title.

 1971 – Men’s College lacrosse allies with the NCAA.
 The International Federation of Women’s Lacrosse Association (IFWLA) is founded.

-1978 – The first issue of Lacrosse Magazine is published by The Lacrosse Foundation.
+1978 – The Lacrosse Foundation publishes the first issue of Lacrosse Magazine.

 1982 – The first NCAA women’s championship is played at Trenton State University between the University of Massachusetts and Trenton State University.